 This very principle is still being used by amateurs to impress the ill-informed.
 They tend to operate behind a flashy modern-looking-looking website.
 They will spruik that they can build a website just like it for your business, just take a look at their client portfolio.
 Later I will show you, here, a little technique that you can use to gauge a website’s effectiveness on Google as being professionally built to high standards.

 Knowledge is Power

 Presenting yourself as a subject matter expert to others, and convincing them of that as a fact, is not difficult.
-“Catch Me If You Can” is a book and a movie, about Frank Abagnale, a gifted con-artist that posed as many things including an airline pilot, district attorney, pediatrician and university lecturer.
+“Catch Me If You Can” is a book and a movie, about Frank Abagnale, a gifted con artist that posed as many things including an airline pilot, district attorney, pediatrician and university lecturer.

 When Frank was finally caught by authorities and interviewed, he was asked how on earth could he present himself as a lecturer, for an entire semester, to Sociology students at Brigham Young University in the United States.
-Abagnale responded “All I had to do was read one chapter ahead of the students”.
+Abagnale responded, “All I had to do was read one chapter ahead of the students”.

 Amateurs just need to possess a little more knowledge than their prospects, in order to appear like a seasoned pro.
-Believe me, in the past I’ve often come across this in commercialised Martial Arts schools.
-Unlike traditional schools led by a master, in these bigger academies, the instructor is often merely one belt in grade ahead of the students that they are teaching.
+Believe me, in the past, I’ve often come across this in commercialised Martial Arts schools.
+Unlike traditional schools led by a master, in these bigger academies, the instructor is often merely one belt in the grade ahead of the students that they are teaching.
 However, the instructor’s gap in experience becomes apparent to seasoned enthusiasts that are taking a class in order to check out that Martial Arts school.